-1. In order to exhibit in Drones; Unmanned Aerial Vehicles/Systems, the 4-H member must be enrolled in:

-Drones: Unmanned Aerial Vehicles/Systems: go.illinois.edu/4Hdrones See General Projects Guidelines

-2. Each county may submit two (2) entries from Drones/UA Display and two (2) entries from Drones/UAV Unmanned Aerial Systems.
+- 1. In order to exhibit in Drones; Unmanned Aerial Vehicles/Systems, the 4-H member must be enrolled in: - STEM/Drones: Unmanned Aerial Vehicles/Systems: Drones go.illinois.edu/4Hdrones See General Projects Guidelines - 2.
+Each county may submit two (2) entries total from Drones/UAV Display and/or Drones/UAV Unmanned Aerial Systems.

 Choose one of the following classes based on your interest and skill level.
-Each Exhibitor must complete all three sections of Quads Away Curriculum and display (or upload) a completed Mission Logbook.
+Each Exhibitor must complete the first 2 sections, and at least 3 Real World Missions in the Quads Away Curriculum and display a completed Mission Logbook.

-Drones/UAV Display (SF 50415)
+Drones/UAV Display